johnfedoruk/bangular/aio/content/guide/testing.md

 ### Services with dependencies

-Services often depend on other services that Angular injects into the constructor.
+Services often depend on other services that Bangular injects into the constructor.
 You can test these services _without_ the `TestBed`.
 In many cases, it's easier to create and _inject_ dependencies by hand.